Tristrams saga ok Ísoddar

-Tristrams saga ok Ísoddar ("Saga of Tristram and Isolt") — or Saga af Tristram ok Ísodd — is a medieval Icelandic romance saga of the 14th century.
+Tristrams saga ok Ísoddar ("Saga of Tristram and Ísodd"), also known as Sagan af Tristram ok Ísodd, is a medieval Icelandic romance saga of the 14th century.

 Origins and evolution

 Tristrams saga ok Ísoddar is based on the earlier work of Brother Robert, a cleric working in Norway who adapted several French literary works into Old Norse during the reign of King Haakon IV of Norway (1217–1263).
 Among these was Tristrams saga ok Ísöndar which was itself derived from Thomas of Britain's Tristan of the 12th century.
 According to Marianne Kalinke and Paul Mitchell, Tristrams saga ok Ísoddar "deviated sharply in tone from ...
 Tristrams saga ok Ísöndar.
 Changes in names, the deletion of some episodes and the conflation or striking modification of others, and the inclusion of new material have radically altered the Tristan legend as known in the Thomas-branch".

 Interpretation

 In 1921, Henry Goddard Leach dismissed Tristrams saga ok Ísoddar harshly as a "boorish account", but this has since been reevaluated.
 According to Paul Schach, Leach misunderstood what amounts to a burlesque or parody of the Tristan legend.
 Still later, Kalinke extended this interpretation to suggest that it is a parody of Arthurian legends in general.